 - Protect your social networking with privacy settings.

-eduroam® (education roaming) is the secure, world-wide roaming access service developed for the international research and education community.
-This service allows all Rutgers University faculty, staff, and students to take advantage of free and secure wireless service when visiting an eduroam member university, and allows visitors from member universities wireless access when visiting Rutgers.
+eduroam® is the secure, world-wide roaming access service developed for the international research and education community.
+This service allows all Rutgers University students, faculty, and staff to take advantage of free and secure wireless service when visiting an eduroam member university.
+Visitors from member universities can also have wireless access when visiting Rutgers.

-For more information on Rutgers wireless services, visit:
+For more information on Rutgers wireless services, visit ruwireless.rutgers.edu.

-Students, faculty, and staff can access SAS, SPSS, Matlab, Stata, and other applications from home and on campus via a browser, using apps.rutgers.edu.
+Students, faculty, and staff can use the Apps server to access SAS, SPSS, Matlab, Stata, and other applications from home and on campus via a browser, using apps.rutgers.edu.

 Free and Discounted Software